 A business plan is a road map to success.
 It outlines your business-related goals and how you intend to achieve them.

 The Components of a Photography Business Plan

-It’s helpful to write out a mission statement for your photography business, as well as tangible objectives and the keys to success.
+It’s helpful to write out a mission statement for your photography business.
+You should have tangible objectives and the keys to success.

-Product and Service Description
+Write a Product and Service Description

 This type of thinking is not helpful.
 You need to narrow things down if you want to be successful in your photography business.

-For example, if I had focused all of my attention on going after high-end restaurants, I wouldn’t have gotten my business off the ground.
-There are not enough in my area to keep me busy, nor does restaurant photography pay as well as commercial photography.
+If I had focused all my attention on high-end restaurants, I would have failed.
+There are not enough in my area to keep me busy.
+Nor does restaurant photography pay as well as commercial photography.
 So, I had to include other kinds of food photography clients in my target market.

 You should find out who your main competitors are in your target market and demographic area.
-Research them and determine how your services will compete and differ from them.
+Research them and determine how your photography services will compete and differ from them.

 As a word of caution, never differentiate yourself on price.
 Trust me; you don’t want to be known as the “the cheap photographer”.

-Key Marketing Strategies
+Develop Key Marketing Strategies

 Once you have worked out who you will market to, you need to come up with some strategies.
 What activities will you undertake to get your name out there?

-Many successful commercial photographers are no longer represented by agents who charge hefty commission rates.
+Many successful commercial photographers no longer use agents who charge hefty commission rates.
 Instead, they pay to be included in high-profile directories.

-In this section you can break down where you will be operating your business in more detail.
+In this section, you can break down where you will be operating your business in more detail.

 Depending on what kind of photography you do, you might not need to rent a studio on a monthly basis.